Adrian Spencer, UKCP Accredited, BSc ( Hons) DIP Sup

 My name is Adrian Spencer, thank you for viewing my page.

-I am a UKCP accredited integrative Counsellor, with over 16 year's experience and having completed over 15000 supervised clinical hours,
+I am a UKCP registered/accredited integrative Counsellor, with over 20 year's experience and having completed over 18000 supervised clinical hours,

 I am trained as an Integrative Counsellor/Therapist, where my core belief and work is based in the Person Centred--Humanistic approach.
 My framework also includes the other main counselling models, CBT, Gestalt, Creative and Psycho-Dynamic.